HaxeFoundation/HaxeManual/md/manual/4-Class_Fields.md

 Regarding terminology, a method is a (static or non-static) function belonging to a class.
 Other functions, such as [closures](5.10-Closure.md) in expressions, are not considered methods.

->TODO: I think it makes sense to talk about flags here (static, dynamic, override, public, and private)

 ---

 Previous section: [Resolution Order](3.7.3-Resolution_Order.md)